MNeMoNiCuZ/ComfyUI-mnemic-nodes/README.md

 # Nodes for ComfyUI

 This repository hosts a collection of nodes developed for ComfyUI.
 It aims to share useful components that enhance the functionality of ComfyUI projects.
+Some nodes are forks or versions of  nodes from other packs, some are bespoke and useful, and some are experimental and are quite useless, so they have been marked with a `Caution` label in this document.

 # Installation instructions